top of page

 The adjective 'naive' has its origins in the Old French word 'naif,' which meant 'natural' or 'native.'
 'Naif' was derived from the Latin 'nativus,' meaning 'native' or 'innate.'
 Over time, the meaning of 'naif' evolved to describe someone who possessed a childlike simplicity or naturalness, often implying innocence or lack of sophistication.
 This transformation occurred as the concept of being natural or innate was associated with a lack of worldly experience and the tendency to view the world with an uncritical, trusting perspective.
 Therefore, etymologically, 'naive' suggests a lack of experience or awareness about the complexities of the world, reflecting its contemporary definition of viewing situations and people in an overly trusting and uncritical manner due to a perceived innocence or simplicity.

-Quiz: Find the meaning of naive
+Quiz: Find the meaning of the adjective naive:

 Try Again!